abhinav28birajdar/AegisAI/README.md

 # AegisAI – A Decentralized, AI-Powered Public Governance Platform

-🏆 **Hackathon Track 2.4 Submission** - AI × Web3 for Public Goods & Social Impact
+🏆 AI × Web3 for Public Goods & Social Impact

 AegisAI revolutionizes civic engagement by combining advanced AI analysis with blockchain transparency and CARV Protocol verification.
 Citizens can submit complaints that are intelligently categorized, immutably stored on-chain, and tracked through a reputation-based system.